Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Q: What about active release therapy or acupuncture?
 Do they do the same thing?

-A: They do similar things.
+Dr Reeves: They do similar things.
 Active release therapy is a valuable approach to chronic pain that identifies areas of compression of nerves and stretches nerves to help them move better, and practitioners are often excellent at both releasing nerves and retraining proper movement in athletes.
 Acupuncture has stood the test of time, and the areas of penetration/entrapment of nerves appears to correlate closely with most of the acupuncture points (and the area of trigger points in myofascial pain), and the use of needle placement has substantial effect on the nerves at those locations.
 The same limitations apply to these treatments as with myofascial therapy in that neither active release nor acupuncture directly repair damaged structures, and nerve dysfunction may be present at deeper levels in areas that cannot be effectively stretched or that the needles can reach or get to.
 However, it should be emphasized that active release therapy (ART), muscle retraining/reconditioning, acupuncture, and manipulation are quite valuable.
 Each treatment can be effective alone, depending on the type of damage present.
 There are many very talented practitioners out there.

 Q: Is there a specific solution that you typically use for prolotherapy?

 Dr. Reeves: Typically, about 12.5 to 15% dextrose is what’s used for most ligaments and tendons and traditionally many have used 25% dextrose inside joints thinking that the fluid in a joint will dilute the dextrose somewhat.
 There are other more inflammatory solutions available such as an alcohol called phenol.
-However, the use of platelet rich plasma in local areas has become more affordable and is more natural than forcing the body to go through more arachidonic acid type inflammation temporarily from more aggressive inflammatory agents.
+However, the use of Platelet Rich Plasma in local areas has become more affordable and is more natural than forcing the body to go through more arachidonic acid type inflammation temporarily from more aggressive inflammatory agents.

 Q: But isn’t dextrose just sugar?